-Despite literally millions of us walking around with cellulite, Harriet says the precise cause is “multi-factorial and not fully understood”.
+Despite literally millions of us walking around with this skin dimpling, Harriet says the precise cause is “multi-factorial and not fully understood”.

-There are some recognised contributing factors to the presence of cellulite, including genetics and ethnicity.
+There are some recognised contributing factors, including genetics and ethnicity.

-And if you’re in the cellulite-free minority, it may not stay that way.
+And if don’t yet have any, it may not stay that way.

 “Hormones impacts the amount of fat we store, the quality of our skin and connective tissue health,” says Michaela.
 “When this occurs, it’s more common to start noticing cellulite.”

-The presence of cellulite can also be affected by lifestyle choices including smoking, excess alcohol, lack of exercise and poor diet.
+Lifestyle choices including smoking, excess alcohol, lack of exercise and poor diet can also be factors.

 “These all affect the body’s healthy connective tissue structure, detoxification processes and circulation, which can all increase the appearance of cellulite,” Michaela says.